monsoonmaelstrom/book2/book2.md

 “Miss Raidane,” he says cooly.
 “Where were you this weekend?”

 Standing across from him in the hallway, I note he’s about the same height as Davy, making him shorter than average, like me.
-His personality seems to more than make up for it though.
+His personality seems to more than make up for it, though.
 He also looks substantially younger than he is, like I thought the first time I saw him at a distance.
 He looks even younger than my mother, and she looks younger than she is as well.

 “Visiting family.”